jgbaldwinbrown/slice/Readme.md

 ### Creating new slice types

 `slice.h` includes a macro for generating new slice types that hold a specified type.
-This is the recommended method of using this library.
+This is the recommended method of using this library, though it is less thoroughly tested right now.
 The macro `NEW_SLICE_TYPE_HEADER()` creates all function declarations and the new slice type, while `NEW_SLICE_TYPE()` defines all of the new functions.
 Each of these macros takes two arguments.
 The first argument is the type that the new slice type will hold, and the second is the name to append to all functions associated with this type.
 These are provided as separate macros so that new slices can be included as header files (see `int_slice.h` and `int_slice.c` for an example).
-An example of a complete program that creates a new slice type for holding doubles, then uses the new type:
+An example of a complete program that creates a new slice type for holding doubles, then uses the new
+type:

 ```c
 #include "slice.h"